Dharmndr/Dice-Game/README.md

-This is a Simple Dice Game , shich can be play by just refreshing the page
+This is a Simple Dice Game , which can be play by just refreshing the page